 Burton Agnes Hall is a country house located near Bridlington in the East Riding.
-Dating from the Elizabethan period, it offers a quintessentially English architecture, with an alternance of bricks and freestone, and its wide windows.
+Dating from the Elizabethan period, it offers a quintessentially English architecture, with alternate bricks and freestone, and its wide windows.
 It is probably one of the most beautiful houses in Yorkshire, and definitely one of the most interesting to visit.

-Burton Agnes Hall is located in the village of Burton Agnes, between Driffield and Bridlington, at around 6 mi from each town.
+Burton Agnes Hall is located in the village of Burton Agnes, between Driffield and Bridlington, around 6mi from each town.
 The closest train stations are located in these two towns; Burton Agnes is served by buses, including the 121 linking Hull to Scarborough via Driffield and Bridlington.

-Admission to the hall and gardens is at £11.00 at full price.
+Admission to the hall and gardens costs £11.00 at full price.
 The grounds can be partially or totally closed on winter (see the website for more information).

-The estate first belong to the Stuteville family, who came from Normandy and followed William the Conqueror when he invaded England.
-Later, through marriages and inheritance, Burton Agnes passed to other families, such as the Griffiths and Boyntons.
+The estate first belonged to the Stuteville family, who came from Normandy and had followed William the Conqueror when he invaded England.
+Later, through marriages and inheritance, Burton Agnes passed on to other families, such as the Griffiths and Boyntons.
 It remains a private property, held by the heirs of these families.

-The rooms display the successive styles of English architecture, from Elizabethan times to contemporary trends.
+The rooms display successive styles of English architecture, from Elizabethan times to contemporary trends.
 There is also a Chinese room.
 Several rooms display a typical Victorian decoration.
-The whole house has nothing of the usual frozen aspect of such places; many rooms are decorated with magnificent orchids.
+The whole house has nothing of the usually frozen aspect of such places; many rooms are decorated with magnificent orchids.

 The grounds are as splendid as the house.
 There is a water basin, a wood, a real labyrinth in which even grown-ups can get lost, a walled garden with all sorts of plants and flowers, a greenhouse, and wonderful topiary.